Missouri Expungement | Clean Slate Law Missouri

 There are two types of Missouri expungement.
 One destroys the criminal record entirely.
 It is offered in cases where charges were dismissed or did not result in a conviction.

 The second type, where there was a conviction, allows records to be closed.
-This process is called sealing in many states.
-Records are no longer visible to the public, and a job applicant may legally say that the conviction did not take place.
+This process is similar to what is called record sealing in many states.
+Records are no longer visible to the public, and a job applicant may legally say that the conviction did not take place in most situations.
 However, the records are still available to law enforcement agencies and the courts.

 What CRAs Need to Know About Clean Slate Laws in Missouri

 Whether expunged records have been destroyed or sealed, they will not show on a background search.
 CRAs must not report these even if they discover them.
-If pending legislation becomes law, there will be many more criminal records unavailable to CRAs.
+If future legislation is enacted, there may be a significant increase in the number of criminal records that are automatically cleared and unavailable to CRAs.

 Bottom Line

 Current Missouri Clean Slate law is less generous than in many other clean slate states.
-Expungement of criminal records is allowed only for drug crimes and crimes against property, and individuals must follow a time-consuming petition process.
-The state is considering legislation to make expungement automatic.
-There are two types of expungement in Missouri: that which actually destroys criminal records, and that which seals them from public view.
+Expungement of criminal records is allowed only for certain drug crimes and crimes against property, and individuals must follow a time-consuming petition process.
+Missouri continues to consider legislation that could make expungement automatic in the future.
+There are two types of expungement in Missouri: that which actually destroys criminal records, and that which limits public access to them.

 Connect with Us: